Enterprise Change Management: Making Change Your Business

 • An application focus learning which is relevant to people’s roles in the change process, ensuring that people have the skills needed to work on real problems

-• Coaching support to help people embed new skills and processes providing ongoing learning and development to fill skill gaps across the organization
+• Coaching support to help people embed new skills and processes providing ongoing learning and development to fill skill gaps across the organisation

-• A leadership-led change approach; the C-Suite role in change with ECM is critical and ongoing and this leadership focus is cascaded down through the leadership layers of the organization.
+• A leadership-led change approach; the C-Suite role in change with ECM is critical and ongoing and this leadership focus is cascaded down through the leadership layers of the organisation.

 Developing an Enterprise Change Management approach does take time but the benefits can start to be felt even in the early stages.

-When an organization moves into a more mature state then the benefits become common place:
+When an organisation moves into a more mature state then the benefits become common place:

 • Time is not wasted “re-inventing the wheel” for each new project